alicanarmttt/alicanarmttt/README.md

 <h1 align="center">Hi 👋, I'm Alican Armut</h1>
 <h3 align="center">A Passionate Developer From Turkey</h3>

  - 👋 Hello!
-I'm a Computer Engineering Graduate from Manisa Celal Bayar University.
+I am a Computer Engineering graduate from Manisa Celal Bayar University.

-- 💻  My coding journey began with Unity game development using C#.
-During my long-term compulsory internship, I expanded my skills to include Windows Forms, C#, and .NET frameworks.
+- 💻  My coding journey began with game development using Unity and C#; I later solidified my technical foundation with .NET and Windows Forms projects.

-- 🚀 Currently, I'm focused on enhancing my skills in full-stack development, with a particular interest in React and Node.js.
-I've been working on various React-Node.js projects and mobile app with React Native, I am applying key concepts of full stack structure on mobile and web projects.
+- 🚀 Currently, I am advancing as a Full-Stack Developer, actively building projects within the React, React Native, and Node.js ecosystems.
+I deliver end-to-end solutions for both web and mobile by integrating MSSQL database architecture, Redux for state management, and GitHub Actions for CI/CD pipelines.

-- 🌱 I’m currently learning React, React-Native, Node.js.
+- 🌱 I am dedicated to deepening my architectural expertise in the modern JavaScript stack and building scalable applications.

 - 💬 Ask me about React.